Scholarship Essay Readers Reveal What Makes Applications Land in the Reject Pile Within 30 Seconds

 [2] The Chronicle of Higher Education – Research on scholarship committee decision-making patterns and evaluation criteria in competitive programs

-[3] College Board Scholarship Handbook – Comprehensive analysis of successful scholarship application strategies and common mistakes from committee member interviews
+[3] College Board Scholarship Handbook – Complete analysis of successful scholarship application strategies and common mistakes from committee member interviews

 [4] Journal of Student Financial Aid – Peer-reviewed studies on scholarship selection processes and factors influencing committee decisions